Notice of Privacy Practices

 We will attempt to obtain your permission prior to making a disclosure for the following purposes.
 This permission may be oral.
 If we are unable to reach you, due to your incapacity or unavailability, we may use or disclose some or all this information, if (1) based on our professional judgement this is in your best interest or (2) use or disclosure of this information is consistent with your previously expressed preference.

 - To a personal representative involved in your medical care – we may release your health information to a family member, another relative, friend or another person whom you have identified to be involved in your health care or the payment of your health care;

-- To family – we may use your health information to notify a family member, a personal representative or a person responsible for your care, of our location, general condition or death; and
+- To the family – we may use your health information to notify a family member, a personal representative or a person responsible for your care, of our location, general condition or death; and

 - To disaster relief agencies – we may release your health information to an agency authorized by law to assist in disaster relief activities.